Hasnep/cv/cv-johannes-smit.md

     link: https://github.com/hasnep/
 ---

-Experienced data engineer with a background in data science and mathematics.
+Experienced data engineer in Taiwan with a background in data science and mathematics.

 ### Employment